Skip to main content

 Hooks

 Hooks can be used to customize the default behavior of walker.js.
-A hook can be called before ( preHook ) or after (postHook) a specific event and runs a custom function defined in a User-Defined Variable.
-Each call signature is the same as the original function, see the walker commands .
+A hook can be called before ( preHook) or after a specific event (postHook) and runs a custom function defined in a User-Defined Variable.

 walkerOS GTM Tag Template hooks